 - 1. Application must be made on an official form which may be secured from the Seminary. - 2.
-A medical report secured from the Seminary must be completed by the applicant's physician and sent directly to the Seminary. - 3.
-A recent photograph must accompany the application blank. - 4.
-An official transcript of all courses taken beyond the high school level must be sent directly from the institution where the work was completed. - 5.
-A letter from the student's pastor or denominational group is necessary to indicate the applicant's fitness for Christian work. - Letters of recommendation from two other referees must be directed to the Seminary. - 7.
+A recent photograph must accompany the application blank. - An official transcript of all courses taken beyond the high school level must be sent directly from the institution where the work was completed. - 4.
+A letter from the student's pastor or denominational group is necessary to indicate the applicant's fitness for Christian work. - 5.
+Letters of recommendation from two other referees must be directed to the Seminary Baptist Church San Francisco, California - 6.
 A fee of \$10.00 must accompany the application.
 If the application is denied or withdrawn, this fee is not refundable.